 6. 60 minutes divided by 13 blocks = One 2.5 ton

 block placed every 4.6 minutes (4.61538462 to be exact)

 Really ponder that.
 For the Great Pyramid to have been built

 in twenty years laborers situated a 5000-pound stone every 4.6 minutes 24 hours

 a day for 7300 days straight despite errors, mishaps, or elevation.
-Plus, don’t
+Don’t

-forget it hides elaborate interior chambers and shafts.
+forget it hides shafts and elaborate interior chambers of amazing presicion.
 The 4.6-minute speed

 does NOT include these design features because no one knows how they were built

-in the midst of everything else.
+into the midst of everything else.
+Plus, this does NOT include the time to cut and move the millions stone!
 Nor does it include the outer polished

 limestone layer that was pilfered over the centuries.